Ross6789/investment-backtester/docs/architecture.md

 This investment backtester project fetches historical **price** and **dividend** data for a variety of asset types (e.g., stocks, ETFs, crypto, gold), transforms it into a unified format, and stores it as partitioned Parquet files on an external SSD.

 The backend engine will lazy query this data using polar commands to filter the necessary data for performating a financial backtest for a given period of time.
-It will use this subset of data and calcualate key metricas and financial indicators.
+It will use this subset of data and calcualate key metrics and financial indicators.

-The frontend will receive the results of the backtest and display them in a user friendly manner, wiith several interactive graphs and visuals.
+The frontend will receive the results of the backtest and display them in a user friendly manner, with several interactive graphs and visuals.

 ---